Falconerd/games-from-scratch/arcade-platform-shooter/README.md

         - [ ] Large enemy
     - [ ] Sprite animation system
         - Probably use a simple FSM...
 Maybe link to entity system
+        - Or just use an explicit "entity.animation = x"
     - [ ] Resolution stuff
         - Currently just runs in windowed more in NES resolution
     - [ ] Invesigate why gcc isn't giving debug output